 Now this is perhaps fairly obvious, but the first step is to plan your budget.
 Take a look at what you would ideally like to spend and see if the worktop options that you had in mind might work with your budget.
-Regular updates in technology have given rise to a plethora of worktop options available at affordable budgets, whilst trends for open plan kitchens and living area arrangements have bought about a number of high-end worktop materials for those on a larger budget.
+Regular updates in technology have given rise to a plethora of worktop options available at affordable budgets, whilst trends for open-plan kitchens and living area arrangements have bought about a number of high-end worktop materials for those on a larger budget.

-From affordable laminate worktops through to luxury granite and marble worktops, the prices for kitchen worktop materials can vary dramatically.
-Whilst cheaper laminate options may be more affordable in the short term, they are often not as durable as their granite or quartz worktops counterparts who can withstand the tests of busy kitchen environments for years to come.
+From affordable laminate worktops to luxury granite and marble worktops, the prices for kitchen worktop materials can vary dramatically.
+Whilst cheaper laminate options may be more affordable in the short term, they are often not as durable as their granite or quartz worktops counterparts and can withstand the tests of busy kitchen environments for years to come.